structured-query-language/structured-query-language.github.io/create-or-alter-table-syntax-in-snowflake.md

 ## Updated Table

+1. Primary Key constraint added to the HOTEL_ID
+2. A new column DISTANCE_FROM_AIRPORT added to the table

 | name                  | type        | kind   | null? | default | primary key |
 |-----------------------|-------------|--------|-------|---------|-------------|
 | HOTEL_ID              | VARCHAR(10) | COLUMN | Y     |         | Y           |